 - Identity Day: co-sponsored with the Gay Straight Alliance to raise awareness and honor the various aspects of identity in our community.

 Landmark high school faculty member Kanella Zaralides leads the group.
 Other faculty members involved are Jennifer Day, Sam Ellner, Kylie Murphy, Eleni Nikitas, and Victoria Tansey.
 Carole Rein and Caroline Teague are consultants.
+The International Group maintains its own website.

 International Group means a lot to me and many of the International Group members within Landmark.
 I got to experience various cultures and food other than just hamburgers.
 I also learned and understood how the mix of various cultures work within the United States.
 International Group at Landmark School really does show how diverse our community is!—Henry Koo, Hong Kong